harunhurtic/artefactintelligence/README.md

 🧠 How It Works:

 1. Visitors begin by answering a short profiling questionnaire.
-2. Based on their responses, they are categorized into one of five motivational visitor types from Falk’s Museum Visitor Experience Model..
+2. Based on their responses, they are categorized into one of five motivational visitor types from Falk’s Museum Visitor Experience Model.
 3. Visitors can also choose language of adaptation and narrations, along with the narrator's voice.
 4. Artefact descriptions are then adapted in real-time by the AI to match the visitor's profile.
 5. Visitors can explore artefacts, read adapted descriptions, or optionally listen to AI-generated narrations.